hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 ```
 The label-enable option tells watchtower to only update containers that have the label com.centurylinklabs.watchtower.enable=true in their run command (see below).
 The interval option tells watchtower to check for new versions every 30 seconds.
 After testing, this intervall can be increased.
 The cleanup option tells watchtower to remove old images after updating the container.

+Note that you should not stop the running containers for the watchtower to be able to automatically deploy software updates.

-### Install Chrome Browser -> TODO: check if this is still necessary
+### Install Chrome Browser (optional)
 Chrome browser was used to visualized the dashboards in this project.
-The use of a different browser has not been tested.
 If you prefer to use a different browser, you will have to edit the bat files bat/configuration.bat and bat/dashboard.bat in the bat folder.
-The configuration dashboard also works in the edge browser.

 ## Deployment
 The sections below describe the steps that are required to deploy the forecast tools on the host machine.
+If you want to test the tools with the demo data, you don't need to adapt the files in the apps/config folder and skip the .env chapter below.

 ### .env
 As the file system structure may differ between the development platform and the host machine, the SAPPHIRE forecast tools read in a .env file which may be a copy of the .env_develop file, when run within a docker container.